• Published 6th May 2019

 Twilight proceeded to take her first bite, her eyes lighting up as soon as the food reached her mouth.
 “This casserole is great!” she exclaimed.

-“Mac,” Granny began, “ya know Applejack left because she felt she needed ta find her own path.
-I know ya didn’t want her ta go, but it was her decision ta make.”
+“Mac,” Granny began, “ya know Applejack left 'cause she felt she needed ta find her own path.
+That was her decision ta make.”

 “But how can she jus’ leave like that?!” he yelled, slamming his hoof on the table.
 “She always liked helpin’ out ‘round the farm, then she jus’ wants ta leave right after Mom an’ Dad get killed!?”